aws/amazon-chime-sdk-js/guides/10_Video_Processor.md

 2. `processingDidFailToStart`

 `processingDidFailToStart` will be called when video processing could not start due to runtime errors.
-In this case, developers are expected to call `chooseVideoInputDevice` again with a valid `VideoInputDevice` to continue video sending.
+In this case, developers are expected to call `startVideoInput` again with a valid `VideoInputDevice` to continue video sending.

 3. `processingDidStop`